Rosacea Treatment in NYC

 Can rosacea be cured?

 Currently, there is no known cure for rosacea.
-However, various treatment options exist that can be used to manage rosacea symptoms and limit, reduce, and eliminate the appearance of rosacea on the skin’s surface.
+Rosacea is a chronic skin condition with symptoms that may come and go.
+However, various treatment options exist that can be used to manage rosacea symptoms, prevent flare-ups, and limit, reduce, and eliminate the appearance of rosacea on the skin’s surface.
 Light therapies and laser treatments are excellent options for patients looking to reduce the likelihood of broken blood vessels and heal the skin during and after a flare-up.
 The key to successfully treating rosacea is maintenance, proper skin care, adequate sun protection, a healthy, anti-inflammatory diet, and avoiding the known common triggers for rosacea.
 Many patients with rosacea may be sensitive to certain skincare products, including sunscreens.
 If sunscreens are too irritating for topical use, pure zinc oxide can protect the skin from sun exposure and prevent rosacea flares.
 Additionally, many topical prescription creams, gels, and lotions can be used safely in conjunction with other treatments to reduce symptoms of rosacea effectively.

 Many patients who deal with rosacea also, unfortunately, have some accompanying itchiness.
-This typically comes in tandem with facial redness and is described by many patients as a sense of dryness or stinging along the skin’s surface.
-Treatment options include topical creams and oral antibiotics, which can help alleviate this pruritus.
-When you consult with experienced board-certified dermatologist Dr. Michele Green, she will prescribe any necessary medications and treatment options that can help alleviate itching and other to help relieve itching and other rosacea symptoms.
+This typically comes in tandem with facial redness and is described by many patients as a sense of dry skin or a stinging sensation on the skin’s surface.
+Treatment options that can help relieve itchiness or pruritus associated with rosacea include topical treatments, medicated creams, gentle skin care, and oral antibiotics.
+When you consult with experienced board-certified dermatologist Dr. Michele Green, she will prescribe any necessary medications and treatment options that can help alleviate itching and other rosacea symptoms.

 Does Rosacea Burn?
 Is Rosacea painful?

 Burning, stinging, and itching sensations can occur with rosacea.
 Rosacea is an inflammatory skin condition associated with flushing and increased skin sensitivity.
-Sometimes, the skin can feel hot and tender during a flareup or after using irritating skincare products.
+Sometimes, the skin can feel hot and tender during a flare-up or after using irritating skincare products or being exposed to other skin irritants.
 Burning sensations can also develop as untreated rosacea progresses.
 This burning sensation is typically accompanied by flushing and facial redness, commonly classified as subtype one rosacea or erythematotelangiectatic rosacea (ETR).
-Because of this flushing reaction, many patients experience this as painful and need to treat the rosacea to relieve the side effect of the condition.
+Because of this flushing reaction, many patients experience pain and need to treat the rosacea to relieve this side effect of the skin condition.

 How do you get rosacea?
 Is rosacea contagious?

-Rosacea and the symptoms of rosacea are not contagious.
-Although rosacea affects millions of patients yearly, it does not spread from person to person.
+Rosacea and its symptoms are not contagious.
+Although rosacea is a very common skin condition that affects millions of patients annually, it does not spread from person to person.
 The exact underlying cause of rosacea remains unknown.
-However, several factors have been linked to the presence of rosacea.
-Rosacea is a chronic skin condition that has both genetic and environmental factors.
+However, several factors have been linked to its presence, including genetic and environmental factors.
 Each individual with rosacea can experience different symptoms and have other environmental factors and triggers aggravating their symptoms.
+A healthcare professional, such as board-certified dermatologist Dr. Michele Green in NYC, can work with you to diagnose your skin condition and develop an individualized treatment plan to achieve clear, smooth, healthy skin that lasts.

 VBeam, 2 sessions, 2 months before and after

-Rosacea is not a skin condition that goes away but can be effectively managed.
-Rosacea is a chronic skin condition, and the rosacea symptoms may come and go.
+Rosacea is not a skin condition that goes away, and there is no cure.
+While rosacea is a chronic skin condition, and symptoms may come and go, there is a variety of treatment options and lifestyle implementations that can be used to manage symptoms and prevent flare-ups.
 The common triggers for rosacea flare-ups include caffeine, alcohol, sun exposure, hot or cold weather, spicy foods, strenuous exercise, wind exposure, and stress.
-As a chronic skin condition, an expert dermatologist should monitor and treat rosacea.
-Dr. Green is a board-certified dermatologist with over 25 years of experience diagnosing and treating rosacea.
+As a chronic skin condition that can potentially worsen if left untreated, an expert dermatologist should monitor and treat rosacea.
+Dr. Green is a board-certified dermatologist with over 25 years of experience diagnosing are-upsetting rosacea.
 She works with patients encountering rosacea symptoms for the first time and those who have dealt with flare-ups for years and will be able to develop a sustainable treatment plan that best fits your current needs.

 Can you pop rosacea bumps?

 No!
 One of the symptoms of rosacea is pimple-like breakouts.
-Suppose you suffer from red papules or pustules due to rosacea.
-In that case, it is essential that you do not try to pop these bumps, as this can worsen inflammation, further aggravate the affected area, and possibly result in permanent scarring.
-A scar forms when skin inflammation damages the underlying tissue irreparably and is often more challenging to treat than the original lesion.
+If one of your rosacea symptoms is the presence of such pustules, do not pop them!
+Trying to pop rosacea pimples can lead to worsened inflammation and further skin irritation, potentially causing permanent scarring.
+A permanent scar forms when skin inflammation causes irreparable damage to the underlying tissue, and it can be even more challenging to treat than the original lesion.
 Instead of risking permanent damage, schedule a consultation with board-certified dermatologist Dr. Green in New York City.
-Dr. Green will collect a thorough medical history and physically evaluate your skin condition to develop a personalized rosacea treatment plan that includes topical medications, laser treatments, oral antibiotics, and specially formulated skincare products best suited to your particular needs.
+Dr. Green will collect a thorough medical history and physically evaluate your skin condition to develop a personalized rosacea treatment plan that includes a unique combination of topical treatments, laser treatments, oral medications, and specially formulated skincare products best suited to your particular needs.

 Rosacea is not considered a classical autoimmune disease.
 However, having rosacea makes you twice as likely to be associated with another autoimmune disease.
 Rosacea is considered an inflammatory skin condition.
 However, it shares genetic loci with other autoimmune diseases, such as type 1 diabetes mellitus and celiac disease.
 Recent studies have also associated rosacea with an increase in thyroid disease.
 Further studies are needed to understand the actual mechanism involved in developing rosacea.